siddharth-krishna/test-contributions/README.md

 # test-contributions
-A repo to test how GitHub counts contributions
+A repo to test how GitHub counts contributions.

 A
 B